Yorkshire Ambulance Service: Leadership

-The chief executive is Rod Barnes, who was made substantive in his role in May 2015 and prior to this, was the interim chief executive and executive director of finance and performance.
+The current interim chief executive is Peter Reading, who commenced his role in June 2023, having left Northern Lincolnshire and Goole Hospitals NHS Foundation Trust.
+Prior to this, the chief executive was Rod Barnes, who was made substantive in his role in May 2015 and prior to this, was the interim chief executive and executive director of finance and performance.
 He replaced David Whiting, who was chief executive between February 2011 and November 2014.
 His background is generally finance-based and he has worked in a number of other NHS provider organisations including Taunton and Somerset NHS Foundation Trust and Great Western Ambulance Service.
 He began his NHS career at Airedale and Harrogate district hospitals and has held a wide variety of leadership positions.

-Other former chief executives were Jayne Barnes (1 July 2006 – 14 January 2008) and Martyn Pritchard (15 January 2008 – June 2010).
+Other former chief executives were Jayne Barnes (no relation) serving 1 July 2006 – 14 January 2008, and Martyn Pritchard serving 15 January 2008 – June 2010.
 Barnes emigrated to Australia to take up the post of assistant commissioner of Queensland Ambulance Service (South East region) and Pritchard left to take up a role at the Strategic Health Authority.